cucobein/x-web-scraping/src/README.md

 - **Usage**:
   - Use `create_context_for_domain(domain)` to get a context (from the pool if enabled)
   - When done, call `return_context_to_pool(domain, context)` to return it for reuse
 - **Benefits**: Reduces resource usage, increases throughput, and supports high-concurrency scraping workflows.
+- **Context pooling**: All pooling logic is tested with mocks only; no real browser or network calls in unit tests
+- **No batching**: Removed legacy batching logic; all accounts processed per cycle